elena/paeps/paep-3-mission/README.md

 > affiliated with the Python Software Foundation.
 However, this mission statement is intended to
 > be compatible with, and actively support, the global mission of the Python Software Foundation.

-The draft mission statement intentionally echoes several elements of the Python Software Foundation's own mission statement, and we want to make it clear that those similarities are intentional rather than accidental.
+The draft mission statement echoes several elements of the Python Software Foundation's own mission statement, and we want to make it clear that those similarities are intentional rather than accidental.

-However, we also don't want to create the impression that a formal affiliation or endorsement exists between the two organisations, as the references to "Python" and the "Python Software Foundation" in a mission statement are purely nominative ones.
+However, we also don't want to create the impression that a formal affiliation or endorsement exists between the two organisations, as the references to "Python" and the "Python Software Foundation" in the draft mission statement are purely nominative ones.

-The statement aims to achieve both goals by explicitly stating the organisation's independence, disclaiming any formal affiliation, and only then expressing explicit support for the PSF's own mission.
+This final statement aims to achieve both goals by explicitly stating the organisation's independence, disclaiming any formal affiliation, and only then expressing explicit support for the PSF's own mission.